jqueryscript/ChatGPT-Resources/README.md

 - [FreeChatGPT](https://github.com/ztjhz/FreeChatGPT) - An amazing open-source web app that allows you to play with OpenAI's ChatGPT API for free!
 - [GPT-google-sheets](https://github.com/MoritzLaurer/GPT-google-sheets) - Code and documentation for running ChatGPT in google sheets without any coding knowledge.
 Transform unstructured text to structured data.
 - [Chatgpt-document-pdf-based-chatbot-pdf-summarizer](https://github.com/muratali016/Chatgpt-document-pdf-based-chatbot-pdf-summarizer) - This is a text summarization app that uses OpenAI's GPT-3 language model to generate a summary of a given text.
+- [gerev](https://github.com/GerevAI/gerev) - ChatGPT search engine for workplaces.

+## Integration
+- [nuxt-chatgpt](https://github.com/SchnapsterDog/nuxt-chatgpt) - ChatGPT integration for Nuxt 3.
+- [ChatGptNet](https://github.com/marcominerva/ChatGptNet) - A ChatGPT integration library for .NET.
+- [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
+It handles authentication, streamed responses, and keeping track of conversations.
+100% client-side.
+- [Quest](https://github.com/farrael004/Quest) - This is a web app that integrates GPT-3 with google searches.

 ## CLI
 - [askai](https://github.com/yudax42/askai) - A command-line interface for OpenAI ChatGPT.